 The Homeowner Agreement is a document that both you and Salt Lake City will sign stating that both parties agree to the listed terms.
 For instance, if your property is located in a FEMA flood plain the homeowner will be required to purchase and maintain flood insurance to comply with the city flood insurance ordinance.

 - What is a Seismic E.H.P.?

 E.H.P. stands for Environmental Historical Preservation, this is a process to ensure that any environmental or historical portion of home or land will be maintained during and after retrofitting.
 After your property has been reviewed during the first site visit your home will go through an E.H.P. review if it falls into one or more of the following categories:

 - Your home is over 50 years of age.

 - Your home is located in a national historical district.

 - Your home is located in a local historical district.

-Salt Lake City Corporation has to maintain tax records on all funds passed through.
+- Salt Lake City Corporation has to maintain tax records on all funds passed through.
 This will apply to you in the reimbursement process.
-Therefore, Salt Lake City cannot issue you a check for the 75% without it.

 - Who do I contact for specific questions?